I Even Dream in AI Now?

 This is NOT an AI Hate Article – It’s Just an Appeal to Survival

 100+100 Words: Since being on the towards-hundred-side of 40, I too started reminiscing on memories of things past.
 This is not on purpose – it seems to happen by design.
-I remember an innocent time when children played in mud and climbed trees and collected anything from erasers to stamps and writing block pages as hobbies and I remember – tearfully – family and friends who are not here anymore and friends who had emigrated for their children and are now left by their children.
-And sometimes I even wonder if the memories I have, are mine or if they’re from books or made up.
+I remember an innocent time when children played in mud, climbed trees and collected anything from erasers to stamps and writing block pages as hobbies, and I remember – tearfully – family and friends who are not here anymore.
+And friends who had emigrated for their “children ‘sake” and are now left by their children.
+And sometimes I even wonder if the memories I have, are mine or if they’re from books – or made up.

 Today we – once innocents – are up against intelligence generated by machines.
-We have more knowledge available at our fingertips than any other generation before us.
-But it made us lazier and dumber.
+We have more knowledge available at our fingertips than any generation before us.
+But it made us lazier, dumber.
 AI is the next buzz happening and it’s a bigger threat to human creativity and originality than anything ever before.
 And like the phenomenon of smart phones, we will let it take us over – willingly.
 But let’s fight back.
 Let’s do real things again, like crocheting and drawing by hand.
-Let’s write emails and essays using our brains, because if we don’t, soon we won’t be able to anymore.
+Let’s write emails and essays using our brains, because if we don’t – soon we won’t be able to anymore.

-10+10-words Takeaway: Let’s live for real in an artificially-driven world, so that we have real memories to reminisce on when we’re old.
+10ish-words Takeaway: Live for real in an artificially-driven world, so that you have real memories to reminisce on when old.

 Read the previous 100-word Pondering here.